-Duterte slams US, says Philippines drug campaign will not stop
+Philippine President slams US; backs drug war

 The strongly worded speech comes amid mounting criticism of Duterte's violent efforts to rid the Philippines of its endemic drug problem.

-Senator Leila De Lima, Duterte's top critic, called for the president to be impeached Thursday.
+Senator Leila de Lima, one of Duterte's top critics, called Thursday for the President to be impeached.

-"These are mass murders," De Lima told CNN.
+"These are mass murders," de Lima told CNN.
 "High crime is a ground for impeachment under (the) constitution."